Twelve Panel (Fabergé egg): Description

-The egg was created by Peter Carl Faberge's workmaster, Michael Perkhin (Russian, 1860-1903) and is crafted of yellow gold, rose-cut diamonds, portrait diamonds, translucent pink en green enamel and opaque white enamel.
-The upper and lower sections of the Egg are each divided into six panels by bands of matt-finished gold, overlaid with rows of pink enamel roses with gold stems and translucent green leaves.
+The egg was created by Peter Carl Faberge's workmaster, Michael Perkhin (Russian, 1860–1903) and is crafted of yellow gold, rose-cut diamonds, portrait diamonds, translucent pink en green enamel and opaque white enamel.
+The upper and lower sections of the Egg are each divided into six panels by bands of matte-finished gold, overlaid with rows of pink enamel roses with gold stems and translucent green leaves.
 A band of rose-cut diamonds set at intervals with rosettes of additional diamonds encircles the Egg at its widest part.
 Each end of the Egg is finished with concentric circles of diamonds, gold and green enameled leaf motifs and pink enamel. the top end is centered with a medallion bearing the initials B.T.K. in script under a portrait diamond.; the other end has a similar, though smaller medallion showing the date "1899".
 The surprise has been lost.